Keerthan-Shenoy/248_276_281_287_URL_Shortener/README.md

 curl -X POST -H "Content-Type: application/json" -d '{"url": "https://www.google.com"}' http://EXTERNAL_URL/shorten
 ```
 You should receive a JSON response with a generated short URL.
 Navigating to that short URL should redirect you to the original long URL.

+## Week 3

+### Install metrics-serve Addon on minikube
+minikube addons enable metrics-server

+### Verify the installation of metrics-server
+kubectl get deployment metrics-server -n kube-system

+### Apply the cpu-hpa.yaml config to the deployment
+kubectl apply -f .\url-shortener-service.yaml

+### Check the usage of the CPU
+kubectl get hpa

+### Check the number of replications
+kubectl get top pods